Milliman-NYHealth/nyatl-health-ai-instructions/README.md

 # NYATL Health AI Instructions

-Comprehensive guidelines for AI-assisted development and communication across New York Atlantic Health initiatives.
+Comprehensive guidelines for AI-assisted development and communication across the New York Atlanta (NYATL) Health Practice.

 ## Purpose